A Bit of Background§

 Proof of Capacity cryptocurrencies offer a much reduced electrical footprint by trading the Proof of Work algorithms for an algorithm that pre-computes most of the necessary data only once and stores it on hard drives.
 Then, when it's time to create a new entry in the distributed database, the miners search specific places on the hard drives, do a little math on the values found there, and produce a 'deadline', which is simply a number in seconds until the next block in the blockchain can be created.

 A recent entry into the Proof of Capacity space is a coin called Chia, supposedly created by the creator of bit torrent.
 It has done quite a bit to popularize the incredibly small environmental impact of Proof of Capacity.
-However, it's the new kid on the block.
-They also aren't pure Proof of Capacity as it also takes into account time.
+However, it's the new kid on the block and isn't pure Proof of Capacity as it also takes into account time.

-Let's set up a full node for Burstcoin.
+With all that background out of the way, let's set up a full node for Signum.

-You can use the same download for both Windows and Linux because Burstcoin's current software is written in Java.
+You can use the same download for both Windows and Linux because Signum's current software is written in Java.
 Download the latest zip release here and unzip it to anywhere on your PC.

 Windows is Easy Peasy§

 The Windows setup is super easy.
 Open the folder you just unzipped and double click the

 burst.exe file.
 If you don't have Java installed, you will be notified that it's a requirement and a browser will open to the download page.
 You can feel free to install Java globally through the downloads on that website.

 If you're like me, however, you believe Java is a giant security hole that should never be installed globally.
 You can, as an alternative, download a portable Java installation and set up a batch file to launch the Signum node from the portable Java with these instructions:

 - Download jPortable from here and launch the installer